open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > abline(z)
 > ```
 >
-> figuretext: Example taken from R of a fitted model using linear
+> Figure: Example taken from R of a fitted model using linear regression.
-> regression.

 ### Details